-- Affordable, cheap and scalable digital technologies and new digital interfaces that can enhance consumers' engagement with the packaging and raise awareness about its sustainability and nutrition story, allowing more detailed information than that on the package. - Intelligent solutions at different interfaces in the product packaging value chain. - Intelligent packaging solutions that can transform the product offering to the consumer. - Packaging that communicates actively with manufacturing and distribution systems and can register data to monitor quality in real time. - Packaging that allows extended interaction in the home environment, that can communicate with the home appliances (for example the food cabinet or the refrigerator) to provide additional information to the consumer.
+- Affordable, cheap and scalable digital technologies and new digital interfaces that can enhance consumers' engagement with the packaging & raise awareness about its sustainability and nutrition story, allowing more detailed information than that on the package.
+This should interact with the digital technologies developed (in 3.2.2) to promote healthier lifestyles among individuals across Europe to achieve a holistic approach to healthier and sustainable food choices. - Intelligent solutions at different interfaces in the product packaging value chain. - Intelligent packaging solutions that can transform the product offering to the consumer. - Packaging that communicates actively with manufacturing and distribution systems and can register data to monitor quality in real time.

-- Packaging that registers consumer preferences/habits at home/on the shelf.
+- Packaging that allows extended interaction in the home environment, such as the current concept of smart houses, that can control the home environment to provide additional information to the consumer (e.g., reducing food waste). - Packaging that registers consumer preferences/habits at home/on the shelf.
 The information will be stored in a cloud database and used for benchmarking strategies. - Ethical issues related to data storage and use need to be explored.

-- Technologies which are relevant and directly applicable to business end use. - Technology must be quickly and easily accessible, and its application by the consumer intuitive and acceptable. - Technology must be affordable and deployable on a large scale. - Technology must be compatible with packaging materials and formats and should be food application safe. - Technology must be compatible with recycling packaging.
+- Technologies which are relevant and directly applicable to business end use. - Technology must be quickly and easily accessible, and its application by the consumer intuitive and acceptable. - Technology must be affordable and deployable on a large scale. - Technology must be compatible with packaging materials and formats and should be food application safe. - Technology must be compatible with recycling packaging. - Tools to measure packaging performance in terms of, shelf life, protection, durability, recyclability.